Support to the generation and the development of start-ups and spin-offs

 Cross-Cutting Activity 1

 Cross-Cutting Activity 1 (CC1) plays an important role in fostering a coordinated approach across all Spokes within the iNEST Consortium.
 Aligned with the framework of an innovation ecosystem, this activity serves the purpose of valorizing innovative ideas and facilitating the generation and development of research start-ups and spin-offs.
-To this aim, CC1 is subdivided into four distinct phases.
+To this aim, CC1 is subdivided into three distinct phases.
 The whole activity is repeated twice.

 Pre-acceleration: where ideas are unfolded